 Nevertheless, in this article we should like to tease apart these two ontological commitments, arguing that the definiteness of truth for a given mathematical structure, such as the natural numbers, the reals or higher-order structures such as $H_{\omega_2}$ or $V_\delta$, does not follow from the definite nature of the underlying structure in which that truth resides.
 Rather, we argue that the commitment to a theory of truth for a structure is a higher-order ontological commitment, going strictly beyond the commitment to a definite nature for the underlying structure itself.
 This is, of course, a commitment that we expect many of those authors to want to make---our main point is that it does not come for free.

 We shall make our argument by first proving, as a strictly mathematical matter, that different models of set theory can have a structure identically in common, even the natural numbers, yet disagree on the theory of truth for that structure. \begin{itemize} \item Models of set theory can have the same structure of arithmetic $\<\N,{+},{\cdot},0,1,{\lt}>$, yet disagree on arithmetic truth. \item Models of set theory can have the same reals, yet disagree on projective truth. \item Models of set theory can have a transitive rank initial segment $V_\delta$ in common, yet disagree about whether it is a model of \ZFC. \end{itemize} In these cases and many others, the theory of a structure is not absolute between models of set theory having that structure identically in common.
-This is a stronger kind of non-absoluteness phenomenon than the usual observation, via the incompleteness theorem, that models of set theory can disagree on arithmetic truth, for here we have models of set theory, which disagree about arithmetic truth, yet agree on the structure in which that truth resides.
+This is a stronger kind of non-absoluteness phenomenon than the usual observation, via the incompleteness theorem, that models of set theory can disagree on arithmetic truth, for here we have models of set theory, which disagree about arithmetic truth, yet agree completely on the structure in which that truth resides.
 Our mathematical claims will be made in sections \ref{Section.IndefiniteArithmeticTruth} through \ref{Secton.BeingModelZFCNotAbsolute}.
 Afterwards, on the basis of these mathematical observations, we shall draw our philosophical conclusions in section \ref{Section.Conclusions}.